alikhajavi74/alikhajavi74/README.md

 ### Hi there 👋

-I'm Flutter & Android developer see my works in [my instagram account](https://www.instagram.com/alikhajavi.ir/).
+I'm Flutter & Android developer. see my works in [my instagram account](https://www.instagram.com/alikhajavi.ir/).

 - 🔭 I’m currently working on a project as a freelancer.